Type Ia supernovae, standardisable candles, and gravity: Reinterpreting SN Ia Cosmology

 \subsection{Gravitational effect on WLR and standardisability}

-Rescaling a population of SNIe in a non-standard gravity environment generated using the same set of $M_{\rm Ni}$ values and the same calculated $M_{\textup{Ni}}$-$\kappa$ relationship as used for the standard gravity SNIe still produces a set of approximately uniform rescaled curves, as can be seen in Fig. \ref{fig:G_Rescaling} for two different values of $G$: a weaker gravity ($G=0.8G_0$; left panel) and a stronger one ($G=1.1G_0$; right panel).
+Rescaling a population of SNe Ia in a non-standard gravity environment generated using the same set of $M_{\rm Ni}$ values and the same calculated $M_{\textup{Ni}}$-$\kappa$ relationship as used for the standard gravity SNe Ia still produces a set of approximately uniform rescaled curves, as can be seen in Fig. \ref{fig:G_Rescaling} for two different values of $G$: a weaker gravity ($G=0.8G_0$; left panel) and a stronger one ($G=1.1G_0$; right panel).
 Therefore, the WLR is reproduced even for $G \neq G_0$.

-Interestingly, Fig.~\ref{fig:G_Rescaling} shows that the average rescaled intrinsic peak luminosity of the non-standard gravity SNIa population is different from that of the standard gravity population as seen in the right panel of Fig.~\ref{fig:G0_Rescaling}.
-The black dotted lines in Fig.~\ref{fig:G_Rescaling} are the same template curves as used in the right panel of Fig.~\ref{fig:G0_Rescaling}, thus we see that a weaker (stronger) gravity leads to intrinsically less (more) luminous SNIe after applying the same shape matching rescaling procedure.
+Interestingly, Fig.~\ref{fig:G_Rescaling} shows that the average rescaled intrinsic peak luminosity of the non-standard gravity SN Ia population is different from that of the standard gravity population as seen in the right panel of Fig.~\ref{fig:G0_Rescaling}.
+The black dotted lines in Fig.~\ref{fig:G_Rescaling} are the same template curves as used in the right panel of Fig.~\ref{fig:G0_Rescaling}, thus we see that a weaker (stronger) gravity leads to intrinsically less (more) luminous SNe Ia after applying the same shape matching rescaling procedure.

 Therefore, our gravity-dependent light curve model allows us to obtain a relationship between the average rescaled intrinsic peak luminosity and the strength of gravity, which is displayed in the left panel of Fig.~\ref{fig:LGz}.
-This means that in a model where the local strength of gravity varies as a function of redshift (i.e. $G(z) \neq G_0$) the average rescaled intrinsic peak luminosity will be different at different redshifts, and thus the SNIe will no longer be conventional standardisable candles.
-Following the arguments made in Section \ref{sec:intro}, interpreting the SNIa cosmology observations in the context of such a model will lead to different SNIa luminosity distances from the values obtained by assuming $G$ is independent of redshift (i.e. $G(z) = G_0$), and therefore a different best-fitting cosmology.
+This means that in a model where the local strength of gravity varies as a function of redshift (i.e. $G(z) \neq G_0$) the average rescaled intrinsic peak luminosity will be different at different redshifts, and thus the SNe Ia will no longer be conventional standardisable candles.
+Following the arguments made in Section \ref{sec:intro}, interpreting the SN Ia cosmology observations in the context of such a model will lead to different SN Ia luminosity distances from the values obtained by assuming $G$ is independent of redshift (i.e. $G(z) = G_0$), and therefore a different best-fitting cosmology.

-This is the key result of this work, and in the next subsection, as an example of its use, we will apply it to a toy model where the value of $G$ changes over time to see what the consequences would be on the distance-redshift relation that is calculated from the existing SNIa data.
+This is the key result of this work, and in the next subsection, as an example of its use, we will apply it to a toy model where the value of $G$ changes over time to see what the consequences would be on the distance-redshift relation that is calculated from the existing SN Ia data.